So, you want to learn a new language…

 You’re not limited to just one picture but can upload as many as six.
 Punch up your profile and encourage interaction by writing about the topics you want to hear others talk about.
 For example, you might say, “I think hot dogs are God’s gift to humanity.
 What do you think?”

 Remember, there’s Tinder and then there’s Tandem.
 One is for dating, and the other is for language learning.
 Before you’re accepted into the Tandem community, you’re reminded that the app should only be used for language learning, not flirting.
 (So if somebody rubs you the wrong way, there’s a “Block” function conveniently provided by the app’s developers.)

 In addition to all those cool features, the app has a “Tutor” tab, where you can find vetted tutors of the language you want.
 Or, if you want to earn on the side, you can fill out a profile to become a language tutor.

-These are four of the very best language exchange apps out there.
+These are four of the very best language exchange apps for language learning out there.